skaznowiecki/deel/README.md

 ### Considerations of testing

-- We are using `jest` to run the tests.
+- I used `jest` to run the tests.
-- We are using `supertest` to test the API endpoints.
+- I used `supertest` to test the API endpoints.
-- We are using `sqlite3` in `memory` as the database for testing.
+- I used `sqlite3` in `memory` as the database for testing.